 The Council Budget is an integral part of Council’s overall strategic planning framework and resources the directions in the Council Plan.
 It focuses on delivering quality services to the community through a combination of existing programs, new initiatives and capital works.
-The Council Budget is integrated with the Long Term Financial Strategy, Long Term Infrastructure Plan and the Rating and Revenue Plan, these documents are all about investing your rates to build a better Baw Baw in the year ahead.
+The Council Budget is integrated with the Financial Plan, Long Term Infrastructure Plan and the Rating and Revenue Plan, these documents are all about investing your rates to build a better Baw Baw in the year ahead.

-Click here to download a printable fact sheet outlining the Council Budget 2021/22 key points.(PDF, 307KB)
+Click here to download a printable fact sheet outlining the Council Budget 2022/23 key points(PDF, 1MB)

 The budget includes the following financial statements:

 These statements have been prepared for the year ending 30 June 2023 in accordance with the Act and Regulations, and are consistent with the annual financial statements, which are prepared in accordance with Australian Accounting Standards.

 The budget also includes information about the rates and charges(PDF, 988KB) to be levied, the capital works program to be undertaken, the human resources required, and other financial information Council required in order to make an informed decision about the adoption of the budget.

 You've told us what's important to you and we've listened.
 Following consultation with the community, significant investment has been made in important local projects and infrastructure.
 You can also download a printable summary of the community projects being funded here.(PDF, 1MB)